-- Highlight any novel/unconventional methodology - Deal appropriately with significant risks (contingency plans, alternative strategies; promising preliminary data) - At least in most cases, reviewers will likely expect a reasonable time plan for an ERC project.
+- Where applicable, present important intermediate goals and any intermediate stages where results may require adjustments to your planning - Highlight any novel/unconventional methodology - Deal diligently with significant risks/challenges (contingency plans, alternative strategies; promising preliminary data) - At least in most cases, reviewers will likely expect a reasonable time plan for an ERC project.
 It has meanwhile become standard in part B2 of ERC proposals to present e.g. a Gantt chart or overview table on key intermediate goals/milestones (see also example below).
 The time plan should however not be too detailed to be credible for a groundbreaking research agenda. - Present the composition and expertise requirements for your team (PhDs, Post Docs), as well as working arrangements (e.g. supervision of PhD students supported by Post-Docs; overall supervision and guidance by PI).
 Please consider: What is the ideal combination of PhD students and PostDocs for your project, how should e.g. PhD students "overlap" timewise to ensure optimal continuity of the project, etc?
-Reviewers may e.g. question whether certain tasks could be "too demanding for a PhD student" and should rather be allocated to a Post Doc; or conversely whether the selected tasks constitute a convincing PhD project. - Explain your commitment to the project as PI, including the percentage of total working time.
+Reviewers may e.g. question whether certain tasks could be "too demanding for a PhD student" and should rather be allocated to a Post Doc; or conversely whether the presented tasks constitute a convincing PhD project. - Explain your commitment to the project as PI, including the percentage of total working time.
 If you think there could be reasonable doubts on whether you will be able to fulfil the time commitment due to other duties, describe your strategy up front. - References to literature should be included (they do not count towards the 15 page-limit)